palumbou/another_nixos_configurations_template/nixos_configs_template/hosts/README.md

   - **Use one option per folder:** add more lines for all folders you want to enable.
   - **Note:** the corresponding folder configurations must be specified in the Syncthing configuration file (`../common/packages/syncthing.nix`).

 ---

-## Host-specific Dotfiles

-The **`dotfiles`** folder is **optional** and can be used to copy host-specific configuration files (dotfiles, example: monitor settings in Hyprland) into the user’s `~/.config` directory during the build process.

-This copying is also handled via **tmpfiles**, and the exact operation is defined in the user's configuration file (see the `"dotfiles-host"` section).
-The hostname of the machine is used to determine which host-specific configuration folder within `hosts` will be copied.

-For additional details, please refer to the [Dotfiles Folder](../users/README.md#dotfiles) section in the **users folder README**.

----